About the NRHSN

 The student network leaders also advocate on behalf of health students of all disciplines - including opportunities for more rural placements and training support.

-The NRHSN is an initiative of the Australian Government Department of Health administered by the Rural Workforce Agency Network Consortium.
+The NRHSN is an initiative of the Australian Government Department of Health administered as a consortium by the Rural Workforce Agencies (RWAs).